YonghuiDong/Website/content/research.md

 - DESI-TSQ (Waters) (1+ year)

-Apart from the vendor-dependent software such as FlexImaging, SCiLS Lab, ImageInsight, I have, particularly `Cardinal`, `MSI reader` and `MALDIQuant`
+Apart from the vendor-dependent software such as FlexImaging, SCiLS Lab, ImageInsight, I , particularly `Cardinal`, `MSI reader` and `MALDIQuant`

 ### 1.3 Representative publications